 Sam checked her watch.
 Would Wesley really come back up here right away?
 No, not likely.
 Not with his hand like that.
 But that’s what everyone thought that day at school too.
 His almost immediate return had shocked everybody.
 So, maybe he would hike back up here.
 She scanned the slopes for movement but only found dead calm.

-Sam grabbed her lunch from her pack and picked out chunks of chicken breast from her sandwich, hearing a loud growl that startled her.
-It was her stomach reminding her that she had skipped breakfast that morning.
+Sam grabbed her lunch from her pack and picked out chunks of chicken breast from her sandwich.
+She heard a loud growl that startled her.
+It was her stomach, reminding her that she had skipped breakfast that morning.
 Her mouth watered from the smell and she took a gulp of water, swallowing hard.
-He needs it more, she thought.
+He needed it more, she thought.

 The dog looked back at the food in front of him.
 After another lengthy pause, a long, pink tongue slowly emerged, cautiously licked at it, then scooped it up.

-Sam threw more pieces of chicken down.
-He took each piece slowly, carefully sniffing out the chunks, testing them with licks before committing, and then chewing for ages as though he was savoring his last meal.
+Sam threw more pieces of chicken onto the ground.
+He took each piece slowly, carefully sniffing out the chunks, testing them with licks before committing and then chewing for ages as though he was savoring his last meal.
 Each morsel seemed to take longer to eat than the last.

 Sam squinted into the distance, trying to determine whether the tiny dots down the hill were moving, growing larger, more dangerous.
 Was that speck on the left walking uphill?
 She chewed on her lower lip.
 She would have to keep an eye on that one.

 She crept towards the dog, pushing the faraway cubes closer.
 With a sudden upwards jerk, the dog lifted his head and licked her hand.
 He could move!
 And he could have bitten her, but he had kissed her instead.
 Sam felt cold air rush into her mouth and realized that she was beaming.
 She hadn’t smiled like this in a long, long time.